 Benefits and Types of Spray Foam Insulation

 Spray foam insulation is a two-in-one home insulation and air sealing product that can help homes and businesses increase comfort and reduce energy consumption.
-Spray foam insulation expands when applied.
-While fiberglass insulation can be combined with air sealing, spray foam insulation achieves both with one step.
+Foam insulation expands when applied.
+While fiberglass insulation can be combined with air sealing, spray foam achieves both with one step.

 BENEFITS OF SPRAY FOAM INSULATION

 Spray foam insulation has a variety of benefits for a homeowner:

 - Increased Comfort: It prevents drafts, improves air quality and enhances acoustics.

 - Energy and Cost Savings: You can reduce your monthly energy costs by 30% to 50%.
 With such significant energy savings, your spray foam insulation cost will be returned to you in a timely manner.